greg-raven/Uncommon-Sense/_posts/2018-01-09-modern-diversity.md

 - Joe Sobran
 ---

-When liberals clamor for 'diversity,' they don't necessarily mean they are ready to tolerate actual disagreement.
+When liberals clamor for "diversity," they don't necessarily mean they are ready to tolerate actual disagreement.